-Salivary gland ultrasonography improves Sjogren's diagnosisNovember 3rd, 2012 in Arthritis & Rheumatism /
+Salivary gland ultrasonography improves Sjogren's diagnosisNovember 3, 2012 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay)—The addition of salivary-gland ultrasonography (SGUS) to American-European Consensus Group (AECG) classification criteria improves the accuracy of diagnosis of primary Sjögren's syndrome (pSS), according to a study published online Oct.
 25 in Arthritis & Rheumatism.

 Divi Cornec, M.D., from the Brest Teaching Hospital in France, and colleagues graded the echostructure of bilateral parotid and submandibular glands in a prospective cohort of 158 patients with suspected pSS.
 Gland size was measured and parotid blood flow was analyzed using Doppler waveforms.